-Cross-network translational research Synergy Papers are designed to focus on substantial challenges in clinical and translational research.
+Cross-network translational research Synergy Papers are designed to focus on substantial challenges in clinical and translational research, address gaps in research, and convene new, innovative writing teams.
 Synergy Paper topics will be of high relevance and import to translational science, addressing specific methodological and/or content areas.
 These papers will present new or transformed assessments and perspectives, with emphasis on increasing capacity and further developing collaboration.
 A manuscript might focus on the status of translational science in a domain where cross-disciplinary teams are needed (e.g. modernizing clinical trial design and use of real world data; closing the translational gap for a specific disease) and review the state of the field, identify translational gaps and opportunities, and outline recommendations for advancing the field.
-Selected Synergy Paper teams will receive one year of administrative support to develop a manuscript, with the goal of submission to a scientific journal for publication within one year.
-We anticipate two calls for Synergy Paper teams per year, with one designated as a rapid response paper for a specific topic, and one designated as an open call with topics identified by the individual applicant teams.

 The selected application and final Synergy Paper will be recognized and highlighted by the CTSA Program consortium as identifying key opportunities and needs for continued translational science focus.
 In addition to expanding existing collaborations and fostering new ones, the Synergy Paper will help inform future CTSA Program research and training priorities.
 This may lead to new working groups, Un-Meetings, CTSA Program meeting topics and collaborations to pursue other funding opportunities.

 Collaborative teams are invited to apply for CLIC assistance for a paper that focuses on either: